 What do educational costs include?

 The total educational costs are called the Cost of Attendance (COA) and include: (1) tuition and fees, (2) books and supplies, (3) room and board, (4) transportation, and (5) miscellaneous personal expenses, such as clothing, laundry, and recreation.
-Because the COA includes items which are living costs but are not paid directly to the school, the actual amount billed by the school will be less than the COA.
+Because the COA includes items that are living costs but are not paid directly to the school, the actual amount billed by the school will be less than the COA.

 What is the family's responsibility?

 The primary responsibility for financing a college education rests with the student and his or her family.
 The family is expected to pay for the cost of college to the extent that they are able.
 Financial assistance is designed to help with the difference between what the family can afford and the cost of attendance.
-The student shares in the family's responsibility to pay for college, and is expected to contribute from his or her earnings and savings.
+The student shares in the family's responsibility to pay for college and is expected to contribute from his or her earnings and savings.
 The amount the family is expected to pay toward the cost of college is called the Expected Family Contribution (EFC).

 How is the family's expected contribution determined?

-Colleges, government agencies and organizations that award financial aid based on financial need, use a process called Needs Analysis to determine how much the family is expected to pay towards the cost of a college education.
-This process uses both the parent's and student's income and assets, and other information about the family such as the number in college, to calculate the Expected Family Contribution.
+Colleges, government agencies, and organizations that award financial aid, based on financial need, use a process called Needs Analysis to determine how much the family is expected to pay towards the cost of a college education.
+This process uses both the parent's and student's income and assets, and other information about the family, such as the number in college, to calculate the Expected Family Contribution.
 During the needs analysis calculations, certain allowances are applied to protect the family's income and assets for the cost of living and future retirement needs.

 The needs analysis is performed by the U.S. Department of Education based on the information provided by the family on the Free Application for Federal Student Aid (FAFSA).
 This is the basic form required for most financial aid programs based on financial need.
 Any student who wishes to apply for financial assistance should complete and submit this application.
 The FAFSA can be obtained from high school guidance counselors, college financial aid offices, libraries, and other sources.